MrBiggles13/seafile/README.md

 4) Access Grafana (internal only).
 If you want to access it through Cloudflare Tunnel, add a second hostname + ingress for `grafana.<domain>`.

 ## Notes
 - This is designed for a "no inbound ports" zero-trust deployment.
 No ports are published by default.
-This deployment is using the Cloudflard tunnel.
+This deployment is using cloudflared.
 - Alerts are evaluated in Prometheus.
 You can integrate Alertmanager later (recommended).

 ## Security posture (high level)